 A new £3.5m offshore innovation programme has been launched today.
-The Technology, Innovation and Green Growth for Offshore Renewables (TIGGOR) programme is funded primarily by the North of Tyne Combined Authority.
+The Technology, Innovation and Green Growth for Offshore Renewables (TIGGOR) programme is funded primarily by the North of Tyne Combined Authority (NTCA).

 The initiative has received major industry backing from Equinor, joint venture partner and future operator of Dogger Bank Wind Farm, the world’s largest offshore wind farm that will have its onshore base at Port of Tyne, and EDF Renewables, which owns and operates the Blyth Offshore Demonstrator wind farm.